swiftlang/swift-evolution/proposals/0022-objc-selectors.md

 this well is non-trivial, requiring the compiler/migrator to find all of the declarations with a particular Objective-C selector and determine which one to reference.
-However, it should be feasible, and we can migrator other references to a specific, string-based initialization syntax (e.g., `Selector("insertSubview:atIndex:")`).
+However, it should be feasible, and we can migrate other references to a specific, string-based initialization syntax (e.g., `Selector("insertSubview:atIndex:")`).

 ## Detailed design